Changes in Response to Covid-19

 Temporary Change of Use from Pub/Restaurant/Cafe to a Take-away

 The measures will apply to hot food and drinks.
 Serving of alcoholic drinks will continue to be subject to existing licensing laws.
-Please check that your premises licence allows you to do this and also that you are covered for sales for alcohol to be consumed off the premises.
 If serving hot food and drink between 23:00hrs and 5:00am you will need a premises licence that permits late night refreshment.

 You should comply with food hygiene rules: https://www.stalbans.gov.uk/food-hygiene-and-safety

-The government has introduced a time limited permitted development right to allow the temporary change of use of a pub (A4 - drinking establishment) or a restaurant (A3 – restaurants and cafes) to a hot-food take away for a period of up to 12 months only.
+The government has introduced a new permitted development right to allow the temporary change of use of a pub (A4 - drinking establishment) or a restaurant (A3 – restaurants and cafes) to a hot-food take away.
 But, you must tell the planning team you plan to run as a takeaway before you start the business – see below.
-The new legislation allows businesses to run in this way until the 23 March 2021.
+The new legislation now allows businesses to run in this way until the 23 March 2022.
 The new use must stop before this date.